logdna/opentelemetry-collector-contrib/exporter/mezmoexporter/README.md

 # Configuration options:

 - `ingest_url` (optional): Specifies the URL to send ingested logs to.
 If not specified, will default to `https://logs.logdna.com/log/ingest`.
-- `ingest_key` (required): Ingestion key used to send log data to LogDNA.
+- `ingest_key` (required): Ingestion key used to send log data to Mezmo.
 See [Ingestion Keys](https://docs.logdna.com/docs/ingestion-key) for more details.
+- `hostname` (optional): Defines the hostname used to identify the source of logs data in the Mezmo system.
+If not specified, will default `otel-collector`.

 # Example:
 ## Simple Log Data